 She explained how as they would get older, some weren’t able to do their job anymore, so she decided to breed them.
 All her horses live at El Campeon Farms in Thousand Oaks, and she rides and sells horses for Meredith Herman’s Burgundy Farms.

 5. Competitive Streak

 At the age of 29, Hannah has a strong competitive streak, winning several competitions throughout her life.
 She has won a number of Laurels including the Silver Team Medal at the Prix de States in 2005; the 16-year-old Equitation Championship at Capitol Challenge in 2006; the $35,000 Blenheim Summer Classic II Grand Prix in 2010, and the $10,000 Blenheim Summer Classic 1.35 Classic in 2011.
 Of course, being a world-class show jumper, she now competes at the Grand Prix level, and also attends the several prestigious riding events.

 6. Attempted Modeling

 Although she prefers to stay out of the spotlight, Hannah has done a few notable modeling gigs.
 She was at the center of the 2012 ad campaign for the deodorant brand “Reviver”.
 She also did several modeling gigs in the past as a way to help out her friends, and to promote her sponsors, when they ask her to.
 Safe to say the good looks run in the family!

 7. Her Father Approves!

-Yes, according to Hannah, her parents are delighted she has decided to create a career for herself on her own.
+Yes, according to Hannah, her parents are delighted she has decided to create a career for herself on her own now that their daughter is all grown up.
 It can’t be easy facing the pressure of the entertainment industry, but it looks like Tom and his wife have raised a successful independent woman.
 Her father was actually the one who encouraged her to make the “horse business” work and loved the idea that young horses could be developed and trained.
 What a great dad!